brillout/goldpage/docs/readme.template.md

 and add couple of lines to your `package.json`.
 That's it.

-And all you need to know to create your first prototype is written in the "Usage - Basics" sections.
+And all you need to know to get started is written in the "Usage - Basics" sections.

 **App types**